UnderscoreResearch/UnderscoreBackup/README.md

 Serverless backup solution with client side encryption with the following features.

-* Public-key based encryption allows continuously running backups that can only be read with a key not available on the server running the backup.
+* Public-key based Post Quantum encryption allows continuously running backups that can only be read with a key not available on the server running the backup.

 * Ties into [a free service](https://underscorebackup.com/) that helps coordination of your backup sources, optional encryption key recovery, and coordination of sharing of backup data.
 However, all online services are optional, and